kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 #### Instructor Bio

 Welcome to Data Science 101!
 Here's a bit about me:
-> Provide your name and brief bio, including things like: your background in data science, any experience you've had with GA, and one "fun fact" about yourself.

 #### Introduce Yourselves

 Before we dive in, let's hear a bit about you!

-> Have students introduce themselves: name, what brings them to GA (ask for their current career & any specific goals), & one "fun fact".

-> **Example Exercise**: *Have students write these on a Google doc or in a Google poll.
-Instructor can briefly **demonstrate** data science by categorizing data, merging into CSV file,  pulling out features, etc.*

 #### Our Expectations